v-sec0/echo-edgars-lab/README.md

 # edgars-echo-lab
-_Edgar's Discount Site Emporium_
+ ~_Edgar's Discount Site Emporium_~ Watkins' Discount Sites

-Don't come in...
+Don't come in...You are not welcomed.